 Main Website of

 Bambusetum Baan Sammi, a non-commercial enterprise, has been closed to the public temporarily since 1 March 2022 and permanently since 21 September 2025.
-Visits are still possible, but only by appointment with an exact date and time.
-Visitors are still offered the opportunity to harvest bamboo culms themselves, receive pre-cut bamboo poles, dig out bamboo plants grown in the garden, or receive potted bamboo plants, all free of charge.
-No sale, shipping, or delivery is offered.
+Visits are still possible, but only by prior arrangement, with a specified date and time.
+Visitors are still offered the opportunity to harvest bamboo culms themselves, receive pre-cut bamboo poles, dig up bamboo plants grown in the garden, or obtain potted bamboo plants, provided these are immediately available and it is the right time of year to dig them up or cut them.
+These services are complimentary.
+Please note that pre-orders are not accepted and no sale, shipping, or delivery is offered.

 Purchasing bamboo plants